gatukgl/intro-to-jenkins/README.md

 Introduction to Jenkins
 =======================

-Download Vagrant Box at http://files.vagrantup.com/precise32.box (or precise64.box)
+Firstly, download a Vagrant Box at http://files.vagrantup.com/precise32.box (or precise64.box)

-Add a box by running the command below
+Then add a box by running the command below

 `vagrant box add jenkins http://files.vagrantup.com/precise32.box`

 or if you have already downloaded the box to your local machine, run

 `vagrant box add jenkins precise32.box`

+Finally, run `vagrant up` to start the virtual machine.

 Installing Jenkins on Ubuntu